rick2600/ruby_static_analyzer_toy/README.md

 # Description

-This is not a real static analyzer but a toy project to learn and put ideas and algorithm into practice.
+This is not a real static analyzer but a toy project to learn and put ideas and algorithms into practice.

 # Limitations
 * The things already implemented operate on named function only